 - Recent studies showed that 15% of women who became pregnant died due to complications during pregnancy.

 - Overall median lifespan is reduced to 48 years.

-- Severe main features with early progressive fibrosis and severe motor delay.
+- Severe main features with spinal curvature, early progressive fibrosis and severe motor delay.

-- Arthrochalasia type (formally known as Types VII A and B):
+Arthrochalasia type (formerly known as types VII A and B)

-- Dermatosparaxis type (formally known as Type VII C):
+Dermatosparaxis type (formerly known as type VII C)

 - Cutis laxa.

 - Pseudoxanthoma elasticum .

 - Other causes of joint hypermobility - eg, benign joint hypermobility syndrome, Marfan's syndrome, osteogenesis imperfecta.

 - Diagnosis is normally made on the clinical presentation.

 - Subcutaneous calcified spherules can be confirmed on X-rays.